pgguru/conduit-connector-bigquery/README.md

 The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.

 ### Known Issues & Limitations
-* Current implementation handles snapshot data.
+* Current implementation handles snapshot and incremental data.

 ### Planned work
 - [ ] Handle CDC data